In this article:

 • Could be costly if paying inflated premiums for the rest of your life

-Epilepsy over 50 life insurance
+Over 50 life insurance icon

-Over 50 life insurance (over 50s plan)
+Over 50 life insurance

 Over 50 life insurance guarantees acceptance to those aged 50 - 85 and also provides a guaranteed pay out.